Broker 828-966-4260 Mobile: 828-421-7895 firstname.lastname@example.org

 Director of Real Estate Operations/Broker

-In Bianca’s free time she can be found in her art studio working on her mixed media paintings, several of which are proudly displayed in the Company office.
-An avid supporter of the arts Bianca serves on the Friends of the Fine Arts Steering Committee for Brevard College and is a member of the Lake Toxaway Art Guild.
-Bianca also enjoys participating in local 5Ks, hiking in Pisgah National Forest and Panthertown Valley, and reading on the couch with her dog, Cotton Ball.
+In Bianca’s free time she can be found in her art studio working on her mixed media paintings, several of which are displayed in the Company office.
+An avid supporter of the arts Bianca has served on several committees for Brevard College, she currently is a member of the Lake Toxaway Art Guild.
+Bianca also enjoys hiking in Pisgah National Forest and Panthertown Valley with her husband, and reading on the couch with her dog, Cotton Ball.

 As native of Transylvania County and with a tenure stretching more than 20 years with the Company, there are very few things about Lake Toxaway or the area that Rachel does not know.
 Secret swimming hole?
 Check!
 Directions to any location in the Estates?
 Check!
 You cannot stump her, we dare you to try.
 Not only is Rachel our friendly voice on the phone and the greeter of all Company visitors, she is the person who single handily manages the many behind-the-scenes details of the Lake Toxaway Company.